|

 -

-Install the Dioxus CLI "dx"
+Install the Dioxus Command-Line Interface (CLI) "dx"

 cargo install dioxus-cli